 During his life, Blind Willie Johnson made a number of popular recordings for the solid profit of Columbia Records but this did not help to fix the financial problems of the poor musician since he was paid only 50 dollars per session.
 Having recorded only thirty songs in five sessions at the end of the 1920s, he continued his street performances in various cities in Texas during the Great Depression.

 In the mid-1940s, Willie Johnson settled in Beaumont where—in accordance with a city directory—he operated the House of Prayer at Forrest Street.
 It is reported that in 1945 the house in which he lived burned down, forcing the singer to live in the ruins where he fell ill with malaria fever that claimed his life the same year.

-Listen to Blind Willie Johnson’s John the Revelator covered by Depeche Mode whose composer and lyricist Martin Gore is known for his tendency to use evangelical motifs in his work:
+Watch Blind Willie Johnson’s John the Revelator covered by Depeche Mode whose composer and lyricist Martin Gore is known for his tendency to use evangelical motifs in his work: